Nexfinity/CakeyBot-Wiki/en/feature/verification-role.md

 # Setting Up Verification

 ## Set the Verification Role ~(Required~ ~for~ ~ALL~ ~methods)~
 In order to set the role that you want users to get, you will need to type `/setup verifyrole <role>`.
-You can also disable or remove the role by typing `/setup verifyrole 0`.
 If you want to change the role later, you can just run the initial setup command and type the new role and it will update the currently saved role.

+> **Note:** To disable or remove the verification role, you must use the [web dashboard](https://cakey.bot/dashboard) — this cannot be done via the slash command, since Discord does not allow role parameters to accept a value like `0`.
+{.is-warning}

 > **Helpful Tip:** You can also set the verification role in the [web dashboard](https://cakey.bot/dashboard)!
 {.is-success}